ariane

 About me

-I am now a postdoctoral researcher at the University of Groningen (Netherlands).
-Currently working on the flight and more generally physics of birds from a biomimicry point of view in the Biomimetics group, I focus on the adaptation to turbulence of kestrels, tail spreading dynamics and feather deformation.
+I am currently a postdoctoral researcher at the University of Groningen (Netherlands).
+NWO Veni 2023 recipient , my research aims at unravelling turbulence characteristics from insect flight adaptations.
+As part of the Biomimetics group, my previous work focused on the physics of bird, from adaptation to turbulence of kestrels to tail spreading dynamics and feather deformation.

 I completed my PhD in Physics at the Laboratoire de Physique in the ENS de Lyon (Lyon, France), under the supervision of N. Plihon and M. Bourgoin.
 My PhD subject is "Fluid-Structure interactions of Multi-stable pendular Systems".
 The main interest of this research is to understand the various mechanisms behind multi-stability generated by wake-motion interactions.